Bulgarian PM to sack key ministers amid anti-graft protests | Politics

 Bulgarian Prime Minister Boyko Borissov on Wednesday asked his finance, economy and interior ministers to step down amid nationwide anti-corruption protests that have rocked the Balkan country for a week.

-Borissov, who has been in office almost without a break since 2009, said earlier in the day he would decide at the end of the week whether his third government would stay in office until scheduled elections next spring.
-Thousands of Bulgarians have called on Borissov and the chief prosecutor to resign over rampant high-level graft that has weakened state institutions and benefited powerful tycoons.
+Borissov, 61, who has been in office almost without a break since 2009, said earlier in the day he would decide at the end of the week whether his third government would stay in office until scheduled elections next spring or step down.
+The announced dismissal of key ministers failed to quash public anger and thousands of Bulgarians called on Borissov and the chief prosecutor for a seventh night in a row to resign over rampant high-level graft that has weakened state institutions and benefited powerful tycoons.

+Bulgaria, the poorest member of the European Union and ranked the bloc's most corrupt state by graft watchdog Transparency International, has yet to jail a senior official on corruption charges.
+Opposition Socialists, who tendered a no-confidence motion in the government, and President Rumen Radev, a vocal critic of Borissov, have both asked him to step down and open the way for snap polls.

 - READ MORE ON: